RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 -param_quantize:
 Some of the parameters that sfz specifies to be integer can easily also admit float values.
 Examples for such parameters are tune, transpose, loop_start, loop_end.
-By specifying param_quantize=none, we could lift these unnecessary restrictions. ...in the current implementation, we actually do not quantize the integer parameters anyway so currently we already operate in that unrestricted mode.
+By specifying param_quantize=none, we could lift these unnecessary restrictions.

+In the current implementation, we actually do not quantize the integer parameters anyway nor do we clip them to their specified ranges, so currently we already operate in that unrestricted mode.
 It would actually take some extra programming to enforce these restrictions.
 Maybe we should or maybe we shouldn't.
 If users want to restrict themselves to using only integers for certain parameters, they can already do it.
 No additional code needed.
+The same goes for the ranges.
+However, in some cases we may indeed want to put some limits on the ranges to ensure numeric stability and/or sane resource requirements of certain algorithms (think of delay, for example).

 Misc Ideas